SynBioDex/SBOL-visual/Glyphs/blunt-restriction-site/README.md

 SO:0001691

 ## Recommended Glyph and Alternates
-The sole blunt restriction site glyph is an image of two brackets facing away from one another to make a smooth-edged gap:
+The blunt restriction site glyph is an image of two brackets facing away from one another to make a smooth-edged gap:

 ![glyph specification](blunt-restriction-site-specification.png)